 Brahmi is a much-revered herb for the hair that goes by Water Hyssop and Indian Pennywort.
 Brahmi oil is an excellent option for scalp massages if your hair loss or lack of hair growth could be due to stress and anxiety, as it has calm, relaxing properties.

 Brahmi has been used for thousands of years to promote a clear, focused, balanced mind.
-Brahmi’s nutrient-rich properties can help regulate stress levels, helping restore and regenerate the hair, leading to increased density.
+Its nutrient-rich properties can help regulate stress levels, and when massaged through the hair, it helps restore and regenerate hair and increase density.

 Massage Brahmi oil regularly on the scalp to feed and nourish the hair follicles and strengthen and soften the hair.
 Brahmi oil contains vitamin C, zinc, potassium, magnesium, selenium, and B vitamins.